jera66/javascript-interview-questions/README.md

 # JavaScript Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.

 Go to [Coding Exercise](#coding-exercise) for coding specific questions

 ## Download PDF/Epub formats